Woodworking Adhesives: What You Need To Know

 Water-Based Adhesives in Woodworking

-Due to its relative low cost and strong bond capacity, the woodworking industry most commonly uses water-based adhesives like Elmer’s Glue and Titebond waterproof glue for wood to do everything from applying veneers to securing joints.
+Due to its relatively low cost and strong bond capacity, the woodworking industry most commonly uses water-based adhesives like Elmer’s Glue and Titebond waterproof glue for wood to do everything from applying veneers to securing joints.
 In many cases, a fabricator manually applies the adhesive using a squeeze bottle, then compresses and clamps the substrates until the bond sets.
 Though as you might imagine, this manual application can have a huge impact on manufacturing speed and line efficiency.
 Some woodworking companies are trying to optimize the process by upgrading their application process to eliminate the squeeze bottle and move to automated systems.
 Water-based adhesives can be applied by adjustable-flow handguns and other equipment that can speed up the process while increasing accuracy and reducing waste.

 Water-Based Adhesive Advantages and Disadvantages